 Hypnotherapy is an increasingly popular therapy option for those looking to change their behaviour.
 Anger management hypnotherapy, in particular, can help establish the underlying source of anger before changing unhelpful thought patterns.

 I can help you manage your anger problems in several ways by establishing the root cause of your anger.

 As previously mentioned, anger management problems often stem from past experiences.
 These experiences can shape your behaviour and belief system.
 So, while you may think another person or situation is causing your anger, it may well come from yourself.
 Once this is understood, I can begin work on changing this.

 Using hypnotherapy and a variety of techniques, I can help you change your reaction to anger

 triggers.
 Instead of feeling overwhelmed and angry, you should feel calmer and more relaxed.
 Feeling calmer in stressful situations helps you to think more clearly so you can react in a more appropriate way.

 Anger management hypnotherapy can also help with some of the symptoms of anger.
 For example, if you are suffering from anxiety, stress or depression, hypnotherapy can be helpful.

 The number of anger management hypnotherapy sessions you'll need will depend on your individual circumstances.
 Most clients need on average 4 to 6 sessions for maximum beneﬁt.
-The cost per session for this treatment is £50.00 per session.
+The cost per session for this is £60.